 Then, listen/read to the “how to use these drills” section to make the best of your French verb drills.

-- You may go at it verb by verb, and cover all the tenses and forms available in these drills.
+- or if you understand all the French tenses and moods, then you may go at it verb by verb, and cover all the tenses and forms available in these drills.

 One thing is certain, however: DRILL OUT LOUD.

 A big part of this audio tool is to master the modern glidings and elision which are not shown in written books.
 So make sure you take full advantage of it: if you only listen/read, you will not better your own pronunciation.
 You need to say it out-loud for it to stick!

 “Avoir” and “Être” are possibly the 2 more important verbs in French, not only because of their meanings but also because they are called “auxiliary” verbs: they are used to form tenses: “passé-composé, plus-que-parfait, futur antérieur, past conditional….”.

 Since they both start with vowels, there are important glidings and liaisons that are often missed by students (who tend to know the way they are spelled but not the correct modern pronunciation), hence the importance to drill out-loud with these verbs.